 As people age, it’s no secret that health care needs will usually increase, along with related health care expenses.
 According to a recent study from Fidelity, it is estimated that the average couple will need $280,000 in today’s dollars for medical expenses in retirement – and that doesn’t even include the cost of long-term care!
 So, if you also require long-term care services, you can plan on spending much, much more.
 Based on Genworth’s 2018 cost of care survey, the average price tag for a semi-private room in a nursing home was more than $89,000 (in 2018).
 Even homemaker services and home health aide services come in at an average of between $48,000 and $50,000 annually.
 Without some type of steady income in place, how will you be able to swing these expenses?

-Taxes bring about yet another risk in retirement.
+Taxes bring about yet another risk in retirement and your portfolio stability.
 Even though most of us pay taxes all of our lives, they can hit particularly hard in retirement.
 And don’t believe the financial advisors who tell you that you’ll be in a lower tax bracket during your retirement years, because that is not the case for everyone.
 In fact, there are some retirees who, based on the amount of income they have coming in, can actually be in a higher income tax bracket after they leave the world of employment.

 While longevity might initially sound like a good thing, as living a nice long life can equate to more time spent with loved ones, the reality is that longevity could very well be the biggest risk of all to your retirement.
 That’s because when you live longer, you are subject to all of the above risks for a longer period of time.
 But there are strategies that you can implement that will not only help to mitigate volatility in your portfolio, but that can also ensure that you don’t run out of income down the road.
 One of the most stable and predictable methods includes the use of annuities.